Setting Up Navigation

 1. Open App > Navigation.

-2. Some navigation profiles are open in a tab by default, for example, the Responsive one.
+2. Some navigation profiles are open in a tab by default, for example, Responsive web.
 To open other navigation profiles, do the following:

-1. Click Add navigation profile, select the profile type depending on the type of the interface you are working on:
+1. Click Add navigation profile and select the profile type depending on the type of the interface you are working on:

 2. Click OK.